 Click to download Gold Beach Catalogue

-Specific location has been crucial to my most recent work as I continue to focus on the significance of place and history within the landscape.
-My curiosity about the experiences of my late father Jack Cooper, M.C., a Lieut in 2nd Battalion Essex Regiment know as the Pompadours, in Northern France during WWII started in 2004 just after the 60th anniversary of D-Day.
+I knew him as a talented painter, sculptor and musician.
+My curiosity about the experiences of my late father started in 2004 just after the 60th anniversary of D-Day.
 I began researching my father's military story, meeting veterans from his regiment, known as the 'Pompadours', and exploring specific locatons he and his company journeyed to from the D-day landing beaches at Arromanches.
 Working from each location in Normandy through paintings and drawings I was able to connect with my father as the artist.
 Fascination in the remains of the Mulberry Harbour in Normandy, gave me the opportunity to explore a new and unique environment.
 Work that is born from fleeting glimpses of the landscape, exposure to the elements of new surroundings.
 Not picture postcard recordings of any particular vistas, but more a memory of an experience, a culmination of many remembered and hidden elements of the landscape, merged together and embodying a sense of the place.

 In 2007 I was given the opportunity to have a solo show and the resulting work was not only about the landscape as it appears now, but is infused with the history of events that occurred there over seventy years ago.
 A copy of my 'Gold Beach' catalogue 2008 is avaliable to view below.